18F/methods/pages/usability-test-script.md

 ## Task completion (2-3 tasks)

 Thanks.
-Now I’m going to ask you to consider how you might respond to the following scenarios using this website.
+Now I’m going to ask you to respond to the following few scenarios.
 I’m going to read each scenario out loud, and I’ll also share the text of the scenario via chat.

 *Example: Imagine you’re working on a collaborative training application that will help employees at your agency identify and plan to attend conferences together.
 Someone on your team worries that because your application collects and maintains personally identifiable information you might need to complete a privacy impact assessment.
 Using this website, show me how you would identify whether or not your system will require completing a privacy impact assessment.*